Submitty/submitty.github.io/_docs/grader/queue.md

 ![](/images/queue/queue_finish_green.png)

-*NOTE*: Students who have not been helped yet today *through this specific queue* will appear with a *star* next to the blue "Help" button.
-In the example above, Hazel and Alyssa have not yet been helped today (at least not through the Section4 queue), but Ben has already been helped at least once today.
-To fairly distribute tutoring resources, the instructional staff may adopt a policy whereby *starred* students are prioritized, even if they are not the student who has been in the queue the longest.
+*NOTE*: Students who have not been helped yet this week (the last 5 days) *through this specific queue* will appear with a *star* next to the blue "Help" button.
+If a student has not been helped yet today, but has been helped in the last 5 days a *half star* will be displayed.
+In the example above, Hazel and Alyssa have not yet been helped this week (at least not through the Section4 queue), but Ben has already been helped at least once today.
+To fairly distribute tutoring resources, the instructional staff may adopt a policy whereby *starred* and/or *half starred* students are prioritized, even if they are not the student who has been in the queue the longest.

 Once you have started helping a student, the status button for that student will switch to a green "Finish Helping" button.
 Also the